2.3 Business statistics (UNIDO)

 • Data received from NSOs are screened, adjusted and supplemented with UNIDO estimates as before, then will be stored in the UNIDO Industrial Statistics Database (INDSTAT).

-• In 2010, UNIDO started to implement ISIC Rev 4 in its database.
+• In 2012, UNIDO continuing implementing ISIC Rev 4 in its database.
 However, the full implementation depends on the number of countries which can regularly report data by ISIC Rev.4.

 • UNIDO continues to maintain the ISIC (Rev.3) version of its Industrial Demand-Supply Balance (IDSB) Database.

-• UNIDO has published "World statistics on mining and utilities 2010".
-This is the first publication on world mining and utility statistics.
+• UNIDO published "World statistics on mining and utilities 2012".
+This is the first publication on world mining and utility statistics since 2010.
 The publication has been sent out to National Statistical Offices for comments and feedbacks.

 • Further work will be carried out in implementation of SDMX for data exchange with OECD and other international organizations.